Sashel Palacios

-Sashel Aitiana Palacios Barajas (born September 9, 1995) is an American softball catcher of Mexican descent.
-After playing college softball for Arizona State, she embarked on a professional career in 2018.
+Sashel Aitiana Palacios Barajas (born September 9, 1995) is an American softball player.
+A catcher of Mexican descent, after playing college softball for Arizona State she embarked on a professional career in 2018.
 She also helped the Mexico national team qualify for the 2020 Summer Olympics, which finished the tournament in fourth place.

 Early years

 Palacios was born on September 9, 1995, in Chula Vista, California.
 Her father, Francisco "Kiko", is a Tijuana native who was born and raised in Mexico.
 After coming to the United States as a teenager, he became a three-time All-San Diego Section catcher at Castle Park High School before playing at local Southwestern College.
 He was drafted twice: first by the Cleveland Indians in the 1992 MLB draft and then by the Detroit Tigers in the 1993 MLB draft.
 However, lacking the financial support to pursue a professional career, he never signed a contract.
 He did, however, play for the Mexico national baseball team.
 Her mother, Soida, is a California native with Mexican roots who played softball growing up.

 Palacios tried many sports in her childhood, including volleyball, basketball and soccer, but ultimately chose to focus on softball under the tutelage of her father.
 She played in the Bonita Valley League from 2003 to 2009.
 She then attended Otay Ranch High School in Chula Vista, where she was a three-time Mesa League MVP on the softball team.
 As a sophomore, she batted .460 with a .505 on-base percentage along with 34 runs scored and 43 runs batted in (RBI).
 As a junior, she earned second team all-section and second-team all-CIF Division II honors.
 As a senior in 2013, she had a .523 batting average, earning first-team all-section honors as well as a selection to the Cal-Hi Sports all-state third-team.
 She was also named MVP of the annual Hilltop Tournament, recording three hits and four RBI in their championship game victory over Santana High School.
 In November 2012, she signed an early letter of intent to play at Arizona State University.

 Palacios also lettered twice in volleyball in high school and played travel softball with Team Muzino and the San Diego Renegades.
 She graduated from Otay Ranch with a 4.3 GPA.